klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

    $END
    ```

-   The namelist is prepared for test case You have downloaded in item 4.
-After You edit it You must run the pre.
+   The namelist is prepared for test case you have downloaded in item 4.
+After you edit it you must run the pre.

    ```bash
    ./pre
    ```

-   A lot of information will be show in screen and some files with IC will be write in the **out_dir** You fill in namelist._
+   A lot of information will be show in screen and some files with IC will be write in the **out_dir** you fill in namelist._

    ```
      $ls datain/GRADS -latr